 Ask your vehicle manufacturer to provide examples of use cases as a starting point for your procurement and data supporting the real-world range achieved by fleets running routes similar to yours.

 2: Return on Investment (ROI)

-Operating and maintenance (O&M) cost savings and warranty provisions are two of the most significant EV return determinants on investment (ROI).
+Operating and maintenance (O&M) cost savings and warranty provisions are two of the most significant EV determinants of return on investment (ROI).
 One of the reasons fleets have adopted EV technology is the total cost of operations (TCO) savings, including O&M savings that help speed up the project's ROI.
 Based on learnings from Motiv's deployments, fleet customers can expect to see up to 85% O&M savings over internal combustion engine (ICE) vehicles.